EVERYONE CAN DO SOMETHING

 Contact Vanessa Marie Johnson Russell to help the safe-house continue to care for its survivors.

-Contact Regina Y. Evans to donate or volunteer to help transition the space into a safe creative haven for the community.
+Contact Regina Y. Evans to donate or volunteer to help maintain the space as a safe creative haven and thriving vintage boutique for the community.

 Since 2007, M.I.S.S.S.E.Y. has devoted its energy to the heartbreaking epidemic of commercial sexual exploitation by supporting and advocating for youth who are victims of child sex trafficking.
-M.I.S.S.S.E.Y. is a survivor-centered, trauma-informed organization that confronts the commercial sexual exploitation of children in Oakland and Alameda County.
+M.I.S.S.S.E.Y. stands for Motivating Inspiring Serving Supporting Sexually Exploited Youth.
+As a survivor-centered, trauma-informed organization, M.I.S.S.S.E.Y. confronts the commercial sexual exploitation of children in Oakland and Alameda County.

 For those interested in advocating for federal and state laws to protect victims, please join M.I.S.S.S.E.Y.'s Legislative & Policy Committee Meetings in Oakland by contacting advocacy(at)misssey.org

 Interested in becoming a Mentor to a child or teen?
-Learn more here and sign up for M.I.S.S.S.E.Y.'s referral and training program: Click here!
+Learn more here and sign up for M.I.S.S.S.E.Y.'s mentor training program.

 B.A.A.T.C. efforts equip and engage individuals, civic groups, and non-profits with best practices to sustain in the fight against human trafficking in the San Francisco Bay Area and beyond.
 They work to build collaboration between local non-profits to establish a stronger continuum of care among victim service providers, and educate activists about how to sustain in their continuum of engagement to intervene on behalf of those who are enslaved.